 All medication must be dropped off or picked up in the school office by a parent or guardian.
 At no time are students permitted to have medication of any kind in their possession while at school with the exception of rescue medication such as an inhaler or EpiPen.
 Students are expressly prohibited from administering medication to other students.

 In addition to the above symptoms, any student who is not well enough to participate in school activities will be isolated, and the parent/guardian will be contacted for immediate pick-up.
 In the event that the primary parent/guardian cannot retrieve the child within one hour, emergency contacts will be notified for pick-up.

 A student may return to school after at least twenty-four hours free of fever or illness symptoms.
 If the student is not symptom free, a doctor’s note verifying that the student is not contagious will be required before readmittance.

-Because head lice is contagious, the child found to have head lice will be immediately separated from other children.
-Parents will be called to take the child home and will be given specific treatment instructions from the board of health.
-Students may return to school after treatment and when there is no evidence of live lice or nits attached to the hair shaft.
+Students who have had head lice may return to school following treatment and when there is no evidence of live lice or nits attached to the hair shaft.
 MCA administration reserves the right to have the student checked for the presence of head lice before allowing the student to return to class.
-Should infestation reoccur or persist, MCA administration reserves the right to require student to obtain and provide a doctor’s release before the student’s return to school.
+Should infestation reoccur or persist, MCA administration reserves the right to require the student to provide a doctor’s release before the student may return to school.